ztsrxh/ztsrxh.github.io/_pages/dxhdiefb.md

 Dev kit and detailed description for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)

 - The RSRD has not been released formally (our dataset paper is under review).
 The download links will be available soon.
-Thanks for your understanding.
-Any problems, please contact us: zhaot20@berkeley.edu.
+To have an early access to the RSRD, please contact us: zhaot20@berkeley.edu.
 - The download automatically starts after a moment of clicking *Download*.
 If something goes wrong, try to change your IP or DNS.
 {: .notice--danger}